 Series LLC vs. LLC: Which One Do You Need?

-Two examples where the latter would work include multiple real estate properties or separate investments.
-If you fall under these two examples, you would want protection from liability and risk between the individual companies.
-Here, we'll compare traditional versus Series LLCs, discuss where and how a Series LLC functions and which type of LLC might be beneficial for your company.
+Here, we'll compare Series LLC vs. LLC and discuss where and how a Series LLC functions and which type of LLC might be beneficial for your company.

 What Is a Series LLC?

-Even though Series LLCs were created to simplify investment portfolio management, this type of business structure is still a relatively new approach to LLCs.
-And Series LLCs are currently available in 22 states, including Delaware, Nevada, Texas, Virginia and Wyoming.
+Even though Series LLCs (sometimes called an LLC with the ability to establish a series) were created to simplify investment portfolio management, this type of business structure is still a relatively new approach to LLCs.
+And Series LLCs are currently available in 22 states, including Delaware, Nevada, Texas, Virginia, and Wyoming.

 Source